NorfolkDataSci/learning-git/index.md

     </div>
   </li>
   <li>
     Your change is gone!
 It only exists on "my_branch".
-Switch back now.
+Switch back now
   </li>
     <div class="code-div">
       git checkout my_branch